-There are many noise interferences and disturbances you need to be aware of when recording.
-Although these sounds normally aren’t very loud, the recorder/microphone may amplify these sounds, overpowering the speaker’s voice.
+There are many noise disturbances you need to be aware of when recording.
+Although these sounds might not seem loud, the recorder/microphone might amplify these sounds.
+This can overpower the participants’ voices.
 Here are but a few examples:

 Ensure that those around the recorder/microphone are not looking through papers while someone is speaking.
-Ask the person with the papers to move away from the recorder/microphone while paging through documents, or move the recorder/microphone closer to the speaker to ensure the speaker is clearly heard.
+Ask the person paging through papers to move away from the recorder/microphone.
+Also move the recorder/microphone closer to the speaker during this time.
 Remember to move it back when the person with the documents has stopped.

 Cups and saucers

-If the area you are in is near a particularly busy road, close all windows and place the recorder/microphone as far away from the windows as possible to ensure that the traffic noise is not picked up too loudly on your recording.
-Be aware of vehicles hooting, trucks reversing (beep-beep), and so forth, and ask the speaker to repeat what he/she has said (hooting) or stop talking until all is quiet again (trucks reversing).
+In heavy traffic areas, close all windows and keep the recorder/microphone as far from the windows as possible.
+Be aware of vehicles hooting, trucks reversing (beep-beep), and so forth.
+Ask the participant to repeat what he/she said (hooting) or stop talking until all is quiet again (trucks reversing).

-This occurs when a cell phone is placed close to the recorder/microphone can cause cell phone interference.
-While you are recording, all will seem normal but, on the recording, you will only hear interference as the interference overpowers the speaker’s voice.
-Ensure all cell phones are switched off (not on silent as the reception interference can still occur) or that they are placed far away from the recorder/microphone.
+Placing a cell phone close to the recorder/microphone can cause cell phone interference.
+While you are recording, all will seem normal but, on the recording, you will only hear the interference.
+Switch off cell phones or place them far from the recorder/microphone.
 Cell phones on silence near the recorder can still create interference.

-If you are in a room with a particularly noisy air-conditioner, try to keep the air-conditioner fan as low as possible to soften the noise, and ensure the speakers talk louder than normal and are closer to the recorder/microphone.
+Where an air-conditioner is noisy, keep the air-conditioner fan as low as possible to soften the noise.
+Ensure that participants speak louder than normal and are closer to the recorder/microphone.
 Where possible, sit at the end of the room furthest away from the air-conditioner.
 The same applies to noisy fans.

 Whether inside the building or outside the building, construction noise is one of the most difficult to eliminate.
 Where possible, request a change of venue.
-If this is not possible, ensure all windows (for outside construction) or doors (for inside construction) are kept closed at all times and sit as far away from these windows or doors as possible.
-To hear participants above construction noise, ensure they speak louder than normal and are closer to the recorder/microphone so that their voices are heard above the construction noise.
+If this is not possible, close all windows (for outside construction) or doors (for inside construction).
+Sit as far away from these windows or doors as possible.
+To hear participants above construction noise, ensure they speak louder than normal and are closer to the recorder/microphone.

 Banging/tapping on tables

 Ask those present not to bang or tap anything on the table.
-It may be soft on their side but the recorder/microphone may amplify the sound to the point where it overpowers the speaker’s voice.
-In the case of an accidental bang or tap on the table, ask the speaker to repeat what he/she has just said.
+It may be soft on their side but the recorder/microphone may amplify the sound.
+In the case of an accidental instance, ask the speaker to repeat what he/she has just said.